viamrobotics/docs/docs/services/motion.md

 When `supplemental_transforms` are provided, a frame system will be created within the context of the `GetPose` function.
 This new frame system will build off the robot's frame system and will incorporate the `Transforms` provided.
 If the result of adding the `Transforms` will result in a disconnected frame system an error will be thrown.

-**`extra`**: This data structure is a generic struct, which the user can use to insert any arbitrary extra data they like to pass to their own motion planning implementation.
-This parameter is not used for anything in the builtin motion service.
+**`extra`**: This data structure is a generic struct, which the user can use to insert any arbitrary extra data they wish to pass to their own motion planning implementation.
+This parameter is not used for anything in the built-in motion service.

 #### Example